robertobatts/aws-certification-notes/notes/17-serverless-saa-level.md

 ### Security
 #### IAM permissions
-- Create an IAM policy authorization and attach to User/ROle
+- Create an IAM policy authorization and attach to User/Role
 - API Gateway verifies IAM permissions passed by the calling application
 - Good to provide access within your own infrastructure
 - Leverages "Sig v4" capability where IAM credential are in headers
 - Handle authentication and authorization

+#### Custom Domain Name HTTPS
+- Security through integration with AWS Certificate Manageer (ACM)
+- If using Edge-Optimized endpoint, then the4 certificate must be in us-east-1
+- If using Regional endpoint, the certificate must be in the API Gateway region
+- Must setup CNAME or A-alias record in Route 53

 #### Lambda  Authorizer (formerly Custom Authorizer)
 - User AWS Lambda to validate the token in header being passed